-

 At Funnel, we talk a lot about data connectors.
 They are an essential building block of a marketing data hub’s functionality, and without them, comprehensive data analysis is next to impossible.

-Then, the other day while enjoying a bit of fika (it’s a Swedish coffee break with different confectionaries and good conversation), someone posed the question: “How would you explain what a data connector is to a lay person?”
-Then, someone else exclaimed in response, “That’s a great idea for a blog article!”
+Then, the other day while enjoying a bit of fika (that's the Swedish word for a coffee and a chat), someone asked the question: “How would you explain what a data connector is to a lay person?”
+And we thought, “That’s a great idea for a blog article!”

 Seriously, though, it can be a bit tough to define.
 A data connector isn’t an API, it’s not a standalone piece of tech.
 So, what is a data connector, exactly?